ikanias/catalog/task/redhat-dependency-analytics/0.2/README.md

 1. Store the target manifest file into a desired location inside workspace.

 1. In [task-run.yaml](samples/task-run.yaml), replace `{{ MANIFEST_FILE_PATH }}` with the path to the target manifest file within workspace (e.g., "pom.xml" or "path/to/my/project/pom.xml").
-Additionally, if you are operating within a Python environment, you have the flexibility to substitute the default value of the `python-image` parameter with a base image that incorporates the specific Python version you prefer. then create the taskrun, run:
+Additionally, if you are operating within a Python environment, you have the flexibility to substitute the default value of the `python-image` parameter with a base image that incorporates the specific Python version you prefer.
+If you are operating within a Go environment, you might prefer to use the Minimal version selection (MVS) algorithm to select a set of module versions to use when building Go packages, in that case, set `use-go-mvs-logic` parameter to true.
+Then create the taskrun, run:
     ```
     kubectl apply -f samples/task-run.yaml -n <NAMESPACE>
     ```